WordPress/WordPress/wp-content/themes/twentyfifteen/readme.txt

 = How do I change the color scheme? =

 You can change the colors of your site really easily using Twenty Fifteen.

-1. Go to your Dashboard.
-2. Click Appearance.
-3. Click Customize.
+1. In your admin panel, go to Appearance -> Customize.
 4. Now you will see the Customizer and a tab called 'Colors'.
 Click this tab.
 5. You can now change your color scheme by selecting one of the predefined ones.
-Simple click on the radio button by the side of the scheme you want.
+Choose a color scheme you want from Base Color Scheme dropdown.
 You can preview the change in the Customizer.
 6. Should you wish to create your own color scheme or modify an existing one, you can by selecting the colors for each area listed.
 7. Once you are happy with your color changes you can click save and your changes will be reflected on your live site.